brugal/wolfcamql/README-wolfcam.txt

 -----------------------------------------------------------

+* UTF-8 support

+  - to enter unicode characters into the console type 'x' plus the hex value and then press 'ctrl + tab' or 'ctrl + keypad_insert'.

 * libfreetype2 font support for cvars that display text in the hud

 * /fontlist command
-* utf8 support

-  - r_debugFonts (0:  (default) no information, 1:  show missing glyphs,  2:  show font fallback checks, 3:  show all glyph loading)
+* r_debugFonts (0:  (default) no information, 1:  show missing glyphs,  2:  show font fallback checks, 3:  show all glyph loading)

-  - font fallbacks:
+* font fallbacks:

       First the fonts included with quakelive are added to the font fallback list (notosans-regular.ttf and droidsansfallbackfull.ttf).
 This can be enabled/disabled with r_defaultQlFontFallbacks.

       User set fonts are then added to the list.
 These are specified as r_fallbackFont[number] (ex:  r_fallbackFont1, r_fallbackFont2, etc.).
 If the cvar doesn't exist or is empty processing stops.